serverlessworkflow/specification/specification.md

  are propagated to the parallel state and can be handled with the parallel states `onErrors` definition.

-If the parallel states defines a `workflowId`, exceptions that occur during execution of the called workflow can chose to handle exceptions on their own.
+If the parallel states defines a subflow action, exceptions that occur during execution of the called workflow can chose to handle exceptions on their own.
 All unhandled exceptions from the called workflow execution however are propagated back to the parallel state and can be handled with the parallel states `onErrors` definition.